The Clash of the Dollar General Versus Ferrari Economies

 With equity markets, real estate, and other financial asset values at or near all-time highs, that small minority of citizens who primarily benefit from the Wall Street economy have never been more well-off in financial terms, at least on paper.

 On the other hand, the vast majority of Americans in the Main Street economy, i.e., those who rely on real-world jobs with salaries, hourly wages, and other earnings from their labor, continue to fall further and further behind in both real income and household wealth.
 For Main Street, personal indebtedness is at record highs (more than $17 trillion in the United States), and savings rates are near all-time lows.
 Average real (after inflation) income has fallen since 2019.
-The financial stress on American households is increasing with each passing month.
+The financial stress on U.S. households is increasing with each passing month.
 A crisis is brewing.

 Compare this dismal performance to the fortunes of the luxury goods sector, which caters to the wealthiest of affluent customers around the world.
 LVMH, which owns well-known global luxury brands such as Louis Vuitton, Moët, and Tiffany’s, reported 2 percent organic revenue growth for the first half of 2024, along with operating profit margins “significantly exceeding pre-Covid levels,” despite “a geopolitical and economic environment that remained uncertain.”
-Ferrari, another proxy brand for high-end consumer spending, announced revenues were up 16.2 percent, with shipments up almost 3 percent, in the second quarter compared to last year.
-Going from strength to strength, Ferrari’s shares are up more than 58 percent in the past year.
+Ferrari, another proxy brand for high-end consumer spending, announced that revenues were up by 16.2 percent, with shipments up by almost 3 percent, in the second quarter compared with last year.
+Going from strength to strength, Ferrari’s shares are up by more than 58 percent in the past year.

-Comparing the “Dollar General versus Ferrari” economies reveals stark differences between the two worlds.
-Wall Street continues to prosper in the face of inflation, slowing GDP growth, and corporate layoffs, while Main Street is clearly in a practical, if not technical, recession, as good-paying jobs grow scarce.
+Comparing the Dollar General versus Ferrari economies reveals stark differences between the two worlds.
+Wall Street continues to prosper in the face of inflation, slowing gross domestic product growth, and corporate layoffs, while Main Street is clearly in a practical, if not technical, recession, as good-paying jobs grow scarce.
 For most Americans, things are getting worse, and they know it.

-While it was the Trump administration that first confronted this imbalance with a stronger trade regime, and in particular the use of corrective tariffs against China and other countries that were abusing the free trade system, the Biden administration recognized the benefits of tariffs and other measures, and left many of the Trump-era trade policies in place.
+While it was the Trump administration that first confronted this imbalance with a stronger trade regime, and in particular the use of corrective tariffs against China and other countries that were abusing the free trade system, the Biden administration recognized the benefits of tariffs and other measures and left many of the Trump-era trade policies in place.
 Nonetheless, it will take much more than what has been done to date to reverse course.

-We need an unencumbering of America’s bountiful domestic energy and other natural resources, the production of which has in recent years been held back by relentless regulatory pressure and suffocating bureaucracy.
-The United States must develop a coordinated technology policy framework that encourages American leadership and innovation in different areas.
+We need an unencumbering of bountiful U.S. domestic energy and other natural resources, the production of which has in recent years been held back by relentless regulatory pressure and suffocating bureaucracy.
+The United States must develop a coordinated technology policy framework that encourages U.S. leadership and innovation in different areas.
 We need a substantial upgrading of a broken educational system that no longer concerns itself with science, engineering, and related practical skills.

-If the Federal Reserve lowers interest rates later this month, as is widely expected, the warp of benefits toward Wall Street will continue, while doing little to benefit Main Street.
+If the Federal Reserve lowers interest rates later this month, as is widely expected, the warp of benefits toward Wall Street will continue while doing little to benefit Main Street.
 Marginally lower mortgage rates do little to help families when houses are priced out of the reach of Americans who don’t have stable, well-paying jobs to afford them anyhow.
-True recovery will come from the real, not the financial, economy, and a new administration will have ample opportunity to set the policy framework to attain it.
+True recovery will come from the real—not the financial—economy, and a new administration will have ample opportunity to set the policy framework to attain it.

-History warns us that if this crisis is ignored, and the distortions are allowed to continue, the nation risks serious social disruption and upheaval, which will benefit no one, including those who today aren’t yet feeling the pain.
+History warns us that if this crisis is ignored and the distortions are allowed to continue, the nation risks serious social disruption and upheaval, which will benefit no one, including those who today aren’t yet feeling the pain.

 Views expressed in this article are opinions of the author and do not necessarily reflect the views of The Epoch Times.